 You can use a small safe or a secretary desk (some even come with a lock), so valuables will be out of sight.

 Secretary desks have a closing door making it easy to not only clean up in a pinch, but hide away your valuable electronics, and jewelry when you have guests.
-They’re compact and make a great nightstand between two beds.
+They’re compact and can also make a great nightstand between two beds.

 At the very least store your valuables and electronics in a drawer or someplace out of sight.